mjt-vo/emyles/README.md

 </div>
 ```

-Slide-collections must a data-attr *collection*.
-This enables the collection of all of a slide-collection's slide-toggles, which must have a class `.slide-toggle-${collection}`.
+Slide-collections must have a data-attr *collection*.
+This enables the identification of all of a slide-collection's slide-toggles, which must have a class `.slide-toggle-${collection}`.
 Slide-toggles also must have the data-attr's *src*, which points to the slide's source file, and *caption*.
-The *caption* can be left blank, but should be specified.

 ## Switches